rwieruch/blog_robinwieruch_content/gentle-introduction-higher-order-components.md

 That's it.
 As you can see, you can use it whenever you need it.
 Higher order components are reusable.

 But there are more conditional renderings in the `TodoList` component.
-Let's quickly implement two more higher order components that take ownership of the loading indicator and an empy list.
+Let's quickly implement two more higher order components that take ownership of the loading indicator and an empty list.

 {{< highlight javascript >}}
 const withTodosEmpty = (Component) => (props) =>